mckset/RIA/README.md

 **The "edit" Button** (Tag header) - Edit an existing tag.

 # Image Packs (**Image Pack Button**)
-Image packs are an experimental idea only found in RIA.
-An image pack contains pre-tagged files so they can easily be shared between users.
-Follow the below instructions for how to create an image pack or see the help file for more detail.
-Image packs use folders like categories and relies on the images to be manually tagged by one users before being shared.
+Image packs are an experimental idea that saves pre-tagged files so they can easily be shared between users.
+Follow the below instructions for how to create an image pack.
+Image packs use folders a categories instead of tags and relies on the images to be manually tagged by one users before being shared.
 While importing an image pack, it gives you the option to exclude folders in the image pack from being imported.
 EX) An image pack has 3 categories: Buildings, Landscapes, and Clothes.
-A user can choose to only import images from the Buildings and Landscapes folders and all the images in the Clothes folder will remain without being added to RIA.
+A user can choose to only import images from the Buildings and Landscapes folder and all the images in the Clothes folder will remain without being added to RIA.
 > **_NOTE:_**  When creating an image pack, it only checks the tags that are in your program.
-Press the create button on a previously imported image pack and removed some of the tags prior, it will overwrite the import file and remove the untagged images from the import file.
+If you hit the create button on a previously imported image pack and removed some of the tags prior, it will overwrite the import file and remove the untagged images from the import file.

 Importing Image Packs
 ---------